A strong guiding coalition is always needed. One with the right composition, level of trust, and shared objective.

 - Trusted consulting partners (find a Scaled Agile partner)

 - Portfolio/program/project managers

-Their common path to success?
-The Implementing SAFe with SPC Certification class.
+Deep knowledge of SAFe is still vital, and that learning journey begins with the Implementing SAFe® with SPC certification class.
 This four-day course prepares SPCs to become the change agents who lead the transformation.
-Attendees will learn how to effectively apply the principles and practices of SAFe, and organize, train and coach Agile teams.
-They will also learn how to identify value streams and ARTs, launch ARTS, and help build and manage an Agile portfolio.
+Attendees will learn how to effectively apply the principles and practices of SAFe and organize, train, and coach Agile teams.
+They will also learn how to identify Value Streams and Agile Release Trains (ARTs), launch ARTs, and help build and manage an Agile portfolio.

-Scaling Lean-Agile across the enterprise—or any material change for that matter—requires training all the people who do the work.
-To make it practical and cost effective Scaled Agile, Inc. supports a “train the trainer” fan-out model.
+Scaling Lean-Agile across the enterprise—or making any material change for that matter—requires training all the people who do the work.
+To make it practical and cost-effective, Scaled Agile, Inc. supports a train-the-trainer fan-out model.
 It licenses SPCs (either partner personnel or enterprise employees) to teach a number of SAFe courses inside the enterprise.
 This provides an affordable training strategy and provisions the trainers needed to initiate and implement the change.

 Making the Next Moves

-Once trained, SPCs have the knowledge, skills, and resources needed to educate and train managers, teams and the other stakeholders necessary to effectively drive the change.
-They become a critical part of the ‘sufficiently powerful coalition for change’ needed to drive the next critical moves, which include:
+Once trained, SPCs have the knowledge, skills, and resources needed to educate and train managers, teams, and the other stakeholders necessary to effectively drive the change.
+They become a critical part of the sufficiently powerful coalition for the changes needed to drive the next critical moves, which include:

 - Creating the Implementation Plan